Hidden in the Haystack: Smaller Needles are More Difficult for LLMs to Find: Experimental Setup

-NM is the largest open-source dataset for math reasoning, with problems ranging from high school to International Mathematical Olympiad (IMO)-level difficulty, originating from diverse sources like Chinese K-12 exams, AMC/AIME contests, and global math forums.
-We used the OpenR1Math ~\cite{openr1math220k} variant, which includes model-generated solution traces from DeepSeekR1 ~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability} verified for correctness.
-We filtered for examples with complete reasoning streams and defined gold variants as:
+\textbf{NuminaMath1.5 (NM).} NM is the largest open-source dataset for math reasoning, with problems ranging from high school to International Mathematical Olympiad (IMO)-level difficulty, originating from diverse sources like Chinese K-12 exams, AMC/AIME contests, and global math forums.
+We used the OpenR1Math~\citep{openr1math220k} variant, which includes model-generated solution traces from DeepSeekR1~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability} verified for correctness.
+We filter for examples with complete reasoning streams and define gold variants as: